functionpointer/klipper/docs/Config_Reference.md

 #   Interval in seconds between readings.
 Default is 3.0, with a minimum of 1.0
 #sensor_mcu:
 #   The micro-controller to read from.
 Must be the host_mcu
-#max_consecutive_errors: 0
-#   Maximum number of read failures before the printer is shut down.
-Useful for ignoring spurious read errors.
-You shouldn't need this higher than 3.
 ```

 ## Fans